jeffreywallphd/AutoProphet/README.md

 2. Once you clone the repository, you will need to rename a folder.
 For security and other reasons, some files should not exist on a public GitHub repository.

    You will need to rename a folder that is used to store configuration information.
-The AutoProphet project is designed to be configurable.
+The OpenFinAL project is designed to be configurable.
 For example, you can choose different data providers for stock price and volume data, SEC financial statements, financial news, etc.

       * In the auto-prophet folder, locate the folder named: config_DEFAULT
       * rename the folder to: config